ut-dallas-dspl-lab/CCS2023/README.md

-The repository contain a foolbox submodule (in "lib") with custom attacks presented in our CCS paper entitled "Attack Some while Protecting Others: Selective Attack Strategies for Attacking and Protecting Multiple Concepts".
+The repository contains a foolbox submodule (in "lib") with custom attacks presented in our CCS paper entitled "Attack Some while Protecting Others: Selective Attack Strategies for Attacking and Protecting Multiple Concepts".
 To recursively clone the repository, run:

         git clone --recursive https://github.com/VentiAwake/CCS2023.git